 A move to remote working

 Perhaps one of the biggest changes to usual operations has been the transition from office to remote working.
 With in-business operations discouraged, employees were expected to work from home where possible.
-Those employers who did not already have some flexible working arrangements in practice were now pressured into making the necessary adjustments to accommodate these developments.

 Legacy systems still casting a shadow

 Unlike the pandemic, the threat of legacy systems has been long visible across industries and sectors.
 Last year it was reported that an estimated 80% of global corporate data was held in technology ageing over half a century.

 As well as limiting growth and efficiency, legacy systems also come at a significant cost to maintain .
 A review of the tax authority's performance for 2019-2020 revealed that the HMRC spent £53.2 million on maintaining their ageing legacy systems.
 This spending was in opposition to updating these systems.
 With almost every major system being dominated by such IT, evidence of their dangers continues to trouble executives and consumers alike.